Monte Carlo at Constant Pressure¶

 and for constant-volume MC, this is all we would need.
 However, for constant pressure, two extra terms need to be added to delta, as the above expression indicates.
 One or both of these two extra terms may be wrong in the supplied code.
 They may be easily expressed in terms of the variables v_scale and dv, as well as the number of atoms N and variables beta and pressure.
 Make the necessary correction(s).

-Once you’ve finished editing the mc_npt_module.f90 file, and have saved it, continue by making the program again, and re-running in the following cells.
+Once you’ve finished editing the mc_module.f90 file, and have saved it, continue by building the program again.

 [ ]: